Composite Bonding in South Lincoln, NE

 Understanding Composite Bonding Materials

-Composite bonding uses tooth-colored resin materials that dentists apply directly to teeth to repair damage or improve appearance.
-The composite consists of a plastic matrix reinforced with tiny glass particles that provide strength and durability while maintaining a natural translucency similar to tooth enamel.
-According to research published by the National Institutes of Health, resin composite restorations bond directly to tooth structure and offer patients durable, natural-looking solutions that have revolutionized modern dental practices.
+Composite bonding uses tooth-colored resin material that we apply directly to teeth to repair damage or improve appearance.
+The composite consists of a plastic matrix reinforced with tiny glass particles that provide strength and durability while maintaining the natural translucency of tooth enamel.
+Dr. Pauley shade-matches the resin to blend perfectly with your surrounding teeth, often using multiple shades to recreate the subtle color variations that make teeth look truly natural.

 The Composite Bonding Procedure

 Creating beautiful bonded restorations requires both technical skill and artistic vision.
-During your appointment, Dr. Pauley examines your teeth and discusses your goals to ensure bonding will achieve the results you want.
+During your appointment, Dr. Pauley examines your teeth and discusses your goals to make sure bonding will achieve the results you want.
 He selects composite resin shades that match your natural tooth color, often using multiple shades to recreate the subtle color variations that make teeth look realistic rather than artificial.

 The bonding process begins with minimal tooth preparation.
-Your dentist gently roughens the tooth surface and applies a conditioning liquid that helps the composite material adhere.
+Dr. Pauley gently roughens the tooth surface and applies a conditioning liquid that helps the composite material adhere.
 The putty-like resin is then carefully applied to your tooth, where Dr. Pauley sculpts it into the desired shape.
 Multiple layers may be applied to achieve proper contour and translucency, with each layer hardened using a special curing light before adding the next.

 Finishing and Polishing for Natural Results